A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Applications

 Figure~\ref{fig:volumetric-diff-curves} shows an example of applying CPM to the diffusion curves problem with $\S$ as the square $ [-1,1]^2$ and $\Omega(\S) \subset \mathbb{R}^2.$

 A parametric curve on the interior of $\S$ defines a diffusion curve $\C$ as a two-sided Dirichlet IBC, given by

 where

 with $a = 3$, $b = 4$, $c = -\frac{1}{2},$ and $s\in[0,2\pi]$.
 Note that the colour varies along $\C$ from red to green inside $\C$ and blue to green outside $\C$.
-(Such colour variation along $\C$ can also easily be applied on non-hyper-planar $\S$.)
-First-order zero-Neumann exterior BCs are applied on $\partial \S$ naturally by CPM, which enforces no (conormal) colour gradient at $\partial \S$.
+(Such colour variations along boundaries $\C$ can also easily be applied to problems where the embedding domain has higher dimension than $\S$.)
+First-order zero-Neumann exterior BCs are applied on $\partial \S$ naturally by CPM, which enforces no (conormal, i.e., normal to $\partial S$ and in the tangent space of $\S$) colour gradient at $\partial \S$.

-The grid spacing $\Delta x$ needs to be fine enough near $\C$ to give an accurate solution, in accordance with the requirements on the tube-radius (Section \ref{sec:cpm-continuous}).
+The grid spacing $\Delta x$ needs to be fine enough near $\C$ to give an accurate solution.
 Artifacts can occur if stencils undesirably cross the medial axis of $\C$ when $\Delta x$ is too large (cf. Figure~\ref{fig:volumetric-diff-curves} top and bottom rows).
 A promising direction of future work is therefore to explore the use of adaptive grids based on the geometry of $\C$.
 Adaptivity would reduce the total number of DOFs in the linear system and thus improve efficiency.
-Adaptive grids based on the geometry of $\S$ would also improve efficiency for problems with $\rm{codim}(\S) > 0$.
+Adaptive grids based on the geometry of $\S$ would also improve efficiency when ${\rm codim}(\S) > 0$.

-Applying CPM with $\rm{codim}(\S) = 0$ represents an alternative to (or generalization of) various existing embedded boundary methods for irregular domains, e.g., \cite{Gibou2002,ng2009efficient,schwartz2006cartesian}.
+Applying CPM with ${\rm codim}(\S) = 0$ represents an alternative to (or generalization of) various existing embedded boundary methods for irregular domains, e.g., \cite{Gibou2002,ng2009efficient,schwartz2006cartesian}.
 Advantages and disadvantages of this approach should be explored further in future work.
 One advantage shown by \citet{Macdonald2013} is the ability to couple volumetric and surface PDEs in a unified framework.